Application Procedure for Emergency Shelter Services

-Emergency shelter services are provided within the broader context of Nassau County’s efforts to address the problem of homelessness through the provision of resources and supports needed for homeless individuals and families to achieve and maintain housing stability and self-sufficiency.
+Emergency shelter services are provided within the broader context of Nassau County’s efforts to address the problem of homelessness through the provision of resources and support needed for homeless individuals and families to achieve and maintain housing stability and self-sufficiency.
 Emergency shelter services are short-term and temporary in nature, geared to meet the immediate emergency needs of the homeless, while providing those supportive services necessary for individuals and families to assist them in achieving housing stability and self-sufficiency.

 Applications will be accepted through an open-ended application process, meaning that applications will be accepted for consideration on a continuous basis until funds are no longer available or until Nassau County suspends or terminates the open-ended solicitation.
 Applications will be accepted for consideration on a continuous basis starting on September 25, 2017.
 The County will review applications and advise applicants of its decision as applications are received.

 - Understanding the application process